Like Joseph in the Old Testament, We are Put into a Pit; Like Him, May We Also Hold Firm on Our Hope

 In Bill Gates’s open letter as he shared generous support and donation to combat the virus, he wrote “I am a strong believer that there is a spiritual purpose behind everything that happens, whether that is what perceive as being good or bad.
 The Coronavirus reminds us of the important lessons that we seem to have forgotten, and it is up to us if we will learn them or not.”

 All trials will pass like a storm.
-We cannot anticipate and comprehend what God is acting to bring a change for a better tomorrow.
+We cannot anticipate and comprehend how God acts to bring a change for a better tomorrow.
 True to what St. Paul declares, “I consider that the sufferings of this present time are nothing compared with the glory to be revealed for us (Romans 8:18).

 May we hold strong on our Hope.
 God will take us from these uncertainties we are experiencing.
 Prayers and blessings!